 A quirky design project seems to prove that parquet flooring and bright colors are not mutually exclusive.
-When renovating the Basing Street Rooms building in London, the architecture firm Alma-nac chose vibrant colors and an unexpected way to incorporate them into the design to give each apartment both character and individuality.
+When renovating the Basing Street Rooms building in London, the architecture firm Alma-nac chose vibrant colors and an unexpected way to incorporate them into each apartment design in order to give them both character and individuality.

 The apartments were meant to be used by a record label as long-term guest suites.
 Inspired by the particular field of its client, Alma-nac chose record sleeves as the starting point in deciding on the color theme of each of the four apartments.

-The colors are reiterated in the design of the counters, furniture, wall treatments or lighting, or used as a contrasting background for the neutral elements of design.
-Strong colors recreate the look of the stairs for a cohesive result.
+The colors are reiterated in the design of the counters, furniture, wall treatments and lighting, or used as a contrasting background for the neutral elements of design.
+Strong colors are used in the design of the stairs for a cohesive result.

 Please take a look at our Before and After images of selected projects from 2015 HERE.